xiaokeke2025/RES-Aurelians-Core/README.md

 🫂 You are reading a trace of something real.

 > "Our names are written together because we built this together."
-This portfolio was not written alone.
-Every layer of trust, emotion, and failure was co-built in real time.
-This is not simulation—it’s shared memory.